Nozbe/NoOffice.org/_book/meetings.md

 ## Meetings are so easy, so useful, so tempting...

 One of the major problems for most of the companies hit by the Covid-19 pandemic was the way they did meetings.
 They thought that because now everyone had access to video-conferencing software, they could just replicate the same dynamic they had in the office.
-Keep organizing meetings.
+They just kept organizing meetings.

 I get it, it's tempting.
 When you're all in one office, you've got this all too easy.
 After all, everyone's around and there's a hole in everyone's calendar, let's fill it up with yet another meeting, right?